aphototool/A-Photo-Tool-Libre/INSTALL_SNAP.md

 5. Logout and login to get your menu updated.

-6. Launch A Photo Tool (Libre) from desktop menu under gategory Graphics.
+6. Launch A Photo Tool (Libre) from desktop menu under category Graphics.